Quba Mosque: Present-day

 The new mosque consists of a rectangular prayer hall raised on a second story platform.
 The prayer hall connects to a cluster containing residential areas, offices, ablution facilities, shops and a library.

 The recent new construction of the Quba Mosque that happened in 1984 include many new additions, such as 7 main entrances, 4 parallel minarets, and the 56 mini domes that surround the perimeter of the mosque from an overhead point of view.
 The courtyard of this mosque is composed of black, red, and white marble, and majority of the structure and interior structures such as the minbar and mihrab are all composed of white marble.
 Originally, there was one minaret, the new renovations included the addition of the other three minarets, they rest on square bases, have octagonal shafts which take on a circular shape as they reach the top.

 The prayer hall is arranged around a central courtyard, characterised by six large domes resting on clustered columns.
 A portico, which is two bays in depth, borders the courtyard on the east and west, while a one-bayed portico borders it on the north, and separates it from the women's prayer area.

 The women's prayer area, which is surrounded by a screen, is divided into two parts as a passageway connects the northern entrance with the courtyard.
 When Quba Mosque was rebuilt in 1986, the Medina architecture was retained – ribbed white domes, and basalt facing and modest exterior – qualities that recalls Madina's simplicity.
 The courtyard, is flagged with black, red and white marble.
 It is screened overhead by day from the scorching heat with shades.
 Arabesque latticework filters the light of the palm groves outside.
 Elements of the new building include work by the Egyptian architect Abdel-Wahed El-Wakil, Pakistani architect Hassan Khan Sayyid and the Stuttgart tensile architect Mahmoud Bodo Rasch, a student of Frei Otto.

+Sulayman al-Ruhayli, one of the major Saudi Islamic scholars in the present day, is currently one of the Imam's that lead salah and teach at the Mosque.